daanzu/EcobeeCLISharp/README.md

 ## Installation

-1. Download and extract the release
+1. Download and extract the release for your platform (win-x64, linux-x64, or osx-x64)
 2. Create `ecobee_credentials.txt` in the same directory as the executable
 3. Add your Ecobee Developer API key as the first line